Duty

 The County of McLean appoints a three-member Board of Trustees to govern the District for three year terms.
 The BOT appoints a Treasurer and the Command Officers of the Lexington Fire Department.

-The Board of Trustees regularly meet at 8pm on the first Wednesday of each month.
-Special meetings, agendas, and minutes are posted in the front window of the Fire Station.
+The Board of Trustees regularly meet on the first Wednesday of each month.
+Times, special meetings, agendas, and minutes are posted in the front window of the Fire Station.

 Mike.Cotter@LexingtonFD.com